jentery/engl429C/index.md

 What is significant about the use of language(s) in the novel?

-Write an academic argument in 750-1000 words (MLA format) about one of the assign novel's approach to language and explain why its approach is compelling or unique.
+Write an academic argument in 750-1000 words (MLA format) about one of the assigned novel's approaches to language and explain why its approach is compelling or unique.
 As you write, consider describing the general characteristics of the novel (its plot, genre, characterization, setting, and style) but also interpreting one or two key passages in detail.

 Here are some questions to help you get started:

 * How would you describe the language of the novel?
 What adjectives would you use?
 * Which metaphors and phrases are repeated throughout it?
 * How do characters speak to each other?
 To themselves?
 How many languages or dialects do they use?
 How do they translate or switch across languages?
-* If there’s a narrator, then how would you describe their voice, style, and position?
+* If there's a narrator, then how would you describe their voice, style, and position?
 * How, if at all, does the novel combine or mix languages?
 * When is the prose also poetic?
 Abstract?
 Gestural?
-Specific?
+Palpable?
 * When does the language convey information?
 When is it ambiguous?
 What goes unsaid or unwritten?
 * Does the novel create its own language?
 Its own words?
 If so, then how and why?
 * What is the social, cultural, or political function of language in the novel?
 How does it connect people?
 Separate them?
-* When do characters miscommunicate, and to what effects on the fiction?
+* When do characters miscommunicate, and to what effects on the fiction at hand?
 * How does the novel sound when you read it aloud?
 * How does the language represent or perform history?
 When is the writing a record or document of what happened?
 When isn't it, and why?
 * Does the language correspond with your everyday life?
 What must you translate or look up?
 To what effects on your interpretation?

-If you choose this option, then feel free to write about the overall use of language(s) in the novel and to also interpret a specific passage or two where you consider the use of language to be especially significant.
+If you choose this option, then feel free to write 750-1000 words about the overall use of language(s) in the novel and to also interpret a specific passage or two where you consider the use of language to be especially significant.
 Since you're writing an academic argument, you should probably include a thesis.
 An academic thesis should be contestable (people should be able to disagree with it), grounded in detail (evidence-based), interpretive (not merely descriptive), and relevant to current research in the field.
 A convincing argument answers the "so what?" (or "why does this matter?") question common in literary and cultural criticism, and it sparks discussion rather than foreclosing it.

 Please submit your response as a DOCX, RTF, HTML, or PDF file.
 Feel free to include images (where applicable) as figures in the document.